Blendify/blender-manual/trunk/blender_docs/manual/render/introduction.rst

 Once the render is complete, it is possible to do additional manipulation of the image, called :doc:`Post Processing </render/post_process/index>`.

-Finally, the output can be saved to an image or video file using one of the :doc:`output formats </render/output/output>`.
+Finally, the output can be saved to an image or video file using one of the :doc:`Output Formats </render/output/output>`.

 Workflow